alvinwan/neural-backed-decision-trees/README.md

 ## Models

 Without any modifications to `main.py`, you can replace ResNet18 with your favorite network: Pass  any [`torchvision.models`](https://pytorch.org/docs/stable/torchvision/models.html) model or any [`pytorchcv`](https://github.com/osmr/imgclsmob/tree/master/pytorch) model to `--model`, as we directly support both model zoos.
 Note that the former only supports models pretrained on Imagenet.
-The latter supports models pretrained on CIFAR10 and CIFAR100; for each dataset, the corresponding model name includes the dataset e.g., `wrn28_10_cifar10`.
+The latter supports models pretrained on CIFAR10, CIFAR100, andd Imagenet; for each dataset, the corresponding model name includes the dataset e.g., `wrn28_10_cifar10`.
 However, neither supports models pretrained on TinyImagenet.

 To add a new model from scratch: